 But dependencies tend to have dependencies.
 And managing this graph of dependencies is impossible.
 We are talking NP-Complete satisfiability, that scary stuff from CS103 Algorithms.

 An example of this impossibility is the “Diamond Dependency Problem”.
 Library A depends on libraries B and C. B and C both depend on library D, but different versions of D. What version of library D should library A use?

 A +---> B ---> Dv1 | +---> C ---> Dv2

-Programmers have implemented different strategies to deal with the "Diamond Dependency" and none have solved it.
+Programmers have implemented different strategies or heuristics to deal with the “Diamond Dependency” and none have solved it.
 Build tools like Gradle are able to recognize the problem.
 But after recognizing it, Gradle picks one of the versions (by default the newest) and tosses it on the classpath.
 No guarantee that version will work and failures often occur at runtime.

 NPM takes a different approach.
 Each dependency has a copy of all its dependencies and these copies are not shared.
 Library B has its own library D and library C has its own version of D. This is kicking the can down the road.
 Now developers discover breaking changes at runtime in horrible fashion.
 For example, library A asks for a model object from library B and passes it to library C. What if library D defines this model?
 There are now two versions of library D’s model floating around which can lead to awful serialization problems.

 One extreme strategy to avoid dependency hell would be to treat each version of a dependency as a new dependency.
 The trade-off being massive overhead (updating all package imports) every time a dependency was upgraded.
 This is on the far end of the spectrum and probably not worth it.